-- In the Interworking Profile drop down menu, select the Interworking Profile for CardEasy CPE defined in Section 6.4. - Leave the other fields at default settings. - Click Finish.
+- In the Interworking Profile drop down menu, select the Interworking Profile for CardEasy Core defined in Section 6.4. - Leave the other fields at default settings. - Click Finish.

 Use the following process described to define the Call Server configuration for Session Manager if not already defined.
+Ensure that Call Server is selected in the Server Type drop down menu in the General dialogue box.

-- Ensure that Call Server is selected in the Server Type drop down menu in the General dialogue box (not shown). - Ensure that the Interworking Profile defined for Session Manager in Section 6.4 is selected in the Interworking Profile drop down menu in the Advanced dialogue box (not shown).
+In the Advanced dialogue box ensure that the Interworking Profile defined for Session Manager in Section 6.4 is selected in the Interworking Profile drop down menu.
+Set the Signaling Manipulation Script to the script added in Section 6.5.
+Click on Finish.